openwallet-foundation/multipaz/README.md

 is used.
 At this time we're in pre-1.0 territory but we expect to hit 1.0 around early 2026.

+We are also making Multipaz available as a [Swift package](https://github.com/openwallet-foundation/multipaz/blob/main/Package.swift) which includes an the `multipaz`, `multipaz-doctypes`, `multipaz-doctypes`, `multipaz-longfellow`, and `multipaz-swift` libraries.
+This is built using [SKIE](https://skie.touchlab.co/).
+Be careful relying on this as Swift/Kotlin interop technology might change in the near future.

 At this point both API interfaces and data stored on disk is subject to change but we expect to provide stability guarantees post 1.0.
 We only expect minor changes for example conversion from `ByteArray` to `ByteString` and similar things.